Country Homes, Washington: Highway

 U.S. 395 passes north–south through Country Homes along Division Street.

+Surface Streets

+In addition to Division Street and the Newport Highway, both of which pass through the area as major arterial rather than limited access highways, the neighborhood is well connected to the rest of the Spokane area through other surface streets.
+Country Homes Boulevard and Wall Street, along with Hawthorne Road east of Division Street, are classified as urban principal arterials by Spokane County.
+Whitworth Drive and Hawthorne Road west of Division Street are classified as urban minor arterials.
+Holland Avenue and Five Mile Road are classified as urban collector arterials.

 Public Transit

 Country Homes is served by the Spokane area's public transit provider, the Spokane Transit Authority, which runs three fixed-route bus lines through the CDP.